mattmakai/fullstackpython.com/source/content/posts/160604-build-first-slack-bot-python.markdown

 <img src="/source/static/img/160604-simple-python-slack-bot/working-starterbot.png" width="100%" class="technical-diagram img-rounded" alt="Give StarterBot commands in your Slack channel.">

-There is one modification you may want to make if you're running into issues getting a response from the bot.
-As it is written above in this tutorial, the line `AT_BOT = "<@" + BOT_ID + ">:"` requires a colon after the "@starter" (or whatever you named your particular bot).
-Remove the `:` from the end of the `AT_BOT` string.
-The Slack clients seem to add a colon after an `@` mention but it seems somewhat inconsistent.
+As it is currently written above in this tutorial, the line `AT_BOT = "<@" + BOT_ID + ">"` does not require a colon after the "@starter" (or whatever you named your particular bot) mention.
+Previous versions of this tutorial did have a colon because Slack clients would auto-insert the ":" but that is no longer the case.

 ## Wrapping Up